jpeg-aic/JPEG-AIC-4-datasets/README.md

 | `CI_min`          | Numeric     | The lower bound of 95% confidence interval of the estimated JND score.                           |
 | `CI_max`          | Numeric     | The upper bound of 95% confidence interval of the estimated JND score.                           |

+### `JPEG-AIC_metric_scores.csv`

+Objective scores for the percived distortion predicted by some anchor objective image quality assessment (IQA) metrics.
+The scores are mapped to from the metric original scale to JND units using teh following mapping function:

+#### Columns

 ## Contact